Student Consumer Information

 Carrying or Possession of Weapons Prohibited on Campus

-“It is unlawful for a person to carry onto any premises or property owned, operated or controlled by a private or public school, college, university, technical college, other post-secondary institution or any public building a firearm of any kind (guards, law enforcement, military excluded).
-It is unlawful for any person (law enforcement and authorized officials excluded) to carry on his person, while on any school or college property, a knife with a blade over two inches long, a blackjack, a metal pipe or pole, firearms or any other type of weapon, device or object which may be used to inflict bodily injury or death.”
+It is unlawful for a person to possess a firearm of any kind on any premises or property owned, operated or controlled by a private or public school, college, university, technical college, other postsecondary institution, or in any publicly owned building.
+This prohibition does not apply to guards, law enforcement, or members of the military.
+PTC Gunsmithing students have permission to bring firearms onto campus only when following the policies and procedures outlined by the program.
+It is unlawful for any person (law enforcement and authorized officials excluded) to carry on his person, while on any school or college property, a knife with a blade over two inches long, a blackjack, a metal pipe or pole, firearms, any other type of weapon, device or object which may be used to inflict bodily injury or death.

 General Information on Motor Vehicles

 The operation of motor vehicles on Piedmont Technical College property is a privilege granted by the governing board of the college.
-This right is extended to all faculty, staff, students and visitors who have business at the college.
+This right is extended to all faculty, staff, students, and visitors who have business at the college.
 Those persons who qualify for and desire this privilege are expected to adhere to the laws of South Carolina governing the operation of motor vehicles and the motor vehicle regulations of Piedmont Technical College.
 Failure to comply will result in a penalty appropriate to the offense.

 Vehicle Registration and Details